 American Board for Certification in Orthotics, Prosthetics and

 Pedorthics, Inc., and more than 2,500 certified pedorthists.

 In 2009, the

-International Society for Prosthetics and Orthotics (ISPO) awarded ABC and the
+International Society for Prosthetics and Orthotics (ISPO) awarded ABC and NCOPE

-National Commission on Orthotic and Prosthetic Education (NCOPE) Category I recognition.
+Category I recognition.
 The ABC/NCOPE CPO pathway is recognized throughout the world as having met the highest international education standards in existence today.
-ABC is the only credentialing body in the United States to receive Category I recognition from ISPO.
+ABC is the only credentialing body in the U.S. to receive Category I recognition from ISPO.